Fake doctor's butt enlargement procedure nearly kills woman in Hialeah, detectives say

 Alonso woke up from the coma Nov.
 5 at Memorial Regional Hospital in Hollywood, and despite the speech impairment, she was able to confirm Rios' account and identify Boulton as the unlicensed fake doctor, according to Mui.

-Detectives arrested Boulton on Thursday and she remained at the Turner Guilford Knight Correctional Center on Friday afternoon.
+Detectives arrested Boulton on Thursday, and she remained at the Turner Guilford Knight Correctional Center after appearing in Miami-Dade County bond court on Friday.

 Boulton faces charges of practice of a health care profession without a license causing serious injury and medicine practice without a license.